Review of the Rose Harbour Guest House

 Since I have a business relationship with the proprietor of the Rose Harbour Guest House, I do not qualify to post a TripAdvisor review for this establishment.
 I respect that.

-Most of my kayak tour guests spend a night at Götz’s guesthouse and enjoy a meal at Susan’s place.
+Most of my kayak tour guests spend a night at Götz’s guesthouse and enjoy a meal at the dining space near Susan’s house.
 Some of my tours are based in Rose Harbour for several days.
-Year after year, my guests and I have awesome experiences in Rose Harbour.
+Year after year, my guests and I have awesome experiences here.

 Accurate expectations are important.